 .
 CanIL and DIU both offer many courses during the summer and online, offering great flexibility for students.
 We recommend that you check out these three programs.
 Contact them and see what they can do for you.
 If you’re willing to study outside of North America, have a look at SIL International’s full list

 of cooperative training programs.
 If you want to consider M.A. programs outside the SIL system, see the section below about Other Linguistic Training.

 The Literacy Megacourse is offered at Dallas International University

-in a 12-week session each spring.
-Its content is also available at the Canada Institute of Linguistics
+in a 12-week session each spring, and in 2021 they are offering it during the summer.
+The content of the megacourse is also available at the Canada Institute of Linguistics

 , although spread out over an entire school year among separate courses.